majidgolshadi/Android-Orientation-Sensor/README.md

 Usage
 =====
-to use this library you can add my package to your project and use it easily.
+to use this library you can add codes to your project and easily use it.

 Create it's object
 ------------------